sean-m/laparoscope/README.md

     + [ ] UI
       - [x] Show sync status
         - [x] Start sync button
+      - [x] Show password hash sync for all visible connectors
       - [x] Show connectors you can see
         - [ ] Refresh
-        - [ ] Show last password hash sync time
+        - [ ] Show last password hash sync time for a given conector
         - [ ] Show last time your connector was syncd
         - [ ] Enter DN, get MV info on user